Table of Content

 Your vertical jump height depends on how much force you can generate (strength), and how quickly you’re able to produce that force (quickness).

-You gain muscle strength by doing weight-training exercises such as squats and deadlifts on your near-max capacity.
-And you develop quickness by doing fast, max-effort plyometric exercises.
+You gain muscle strength by doing weight-training exercises such as squats and deadlifts on your near-max capacity, and you develop quickness by doing fast, max-effort plyometric exercises.

 Both of these types of workouts rarely use exercises that go beyond 10-15 reps because the muscles are simply incapable of performing more reps at their maximum capacity.